-WE SERVE THE PUBLIC
+WE SERVE THE CANADIAN PUBLIC

-We strongly believe in our mission of expressing Canadian culture and supporting democratic life through a wide range of content that informs, enlightens and entertains.
-We put the interests of the public first when making decisions and carry out our duties with independence and impartiality.
+We strongly believe in our mission of expressing Canadian culture and enriching the democratic life of all Canadians.
+We put the interests of the Canadian public first when making decisions and carry out our duties with independence and impartiality.